Updated August 2026 · Verified against Trade Commissioner Service - Global Affairs Canada guidelines

 • Must have proprietary IP or innovative technology seeking international commercialization

-• Must have an identified or existing international partner in a priority market
+• Must have an identified or existing international partner in a market with a current or upcoming IPP mission

 • Co-Innovation Projects stream: up to $600,000 for collaborative R&D with foreign partners